JJJ000/knowledge-repo.com/post/undo_git_commits.kp/knowledge.md

 ### Reset to a particular commit

-If you want to keep the changes made in the commit, but just move the branch pointer to the previous commit, you can use the `git reset` command with the `--soft` option instead:
+If you want to keep the changes made in the commit, but just move the branch pointer to the previous commit, you can use the `git reset` command with the `--soft` option:

 ```shell
 git reset --soft commit_hash